fedeLarregle/mutants/README.md

 ### Requirements
 Before starting, you'll need to have Java 8 installed and Maven.
+For the local environment I used H2 in-memory database which is very easy to use and good enough for testing porpuses.

 1. Clone the repository:
 ```
 $ git clone https://github.com/fedeLarregle/mutants.git